shafaypro/CrackingMachineLearningInterview/README.md

          a few eigenvectors

 #### What is Maximum Likelihood estimation?
-        A method of estimating the parameters of a probability distribution by maximizing a likelihood function, so that under the assumed statistical ' model the observed data is most probable
+        Maximum likelihood estimation is a method that determines values for the parameters of a model.
+        The parameter values are found such that they maximise the likelihood that the process described by the model produced the data that were actually observed.

 #### What is Naive Bayes?
 How does it works?
         A method of estimating the parameters of a probability distribution by maximizing a likelihood function,